Hoblirm/CppConsole/README.md

 #include <time.h>
 ```

-Now we must set type in the remaining code to call the strftime() method:
+Now we must type in the remaining code to call the strftime() method:

 ```bash
 time_t rawtime;